terraform-ibm-modules/terraform-ibm-icd-etcd/README.md

 This module implements an instance of the IBM Cloud Databases for etcd service.

-:exclamation: The module does not support major version upgrades or updates to encryption and backup encryption keys.
+:exclamation: The module does not support major version upgrades.
 To upgrade the version, create another instance of Databases for etcd with the updated version.

 <!-- Below content is automatically populated via pre-commit hook -->
 <!-- BEGIN OVERVIEW HOOK -->